CheyenneMDavid/ForagingLink-API/README.md

 ### Limiting Comment Nesting

 - It was only when I was creating wireframes for the front end that I realized I had not placed a limit on the comments.
 As things stood, the nesting could have gotten out of hand.
 To guard against this, I added a restriction that limits comments to two levels, along with a test with the raising of a `ValueError` if a user attempts to create a third-level comment.

+### Field Name Update

+- While creating data to populate the database, I recognized that a more suitable field name for `folklore` in the `plants_blog` app was `history_and_folklore`.
+I updated the field name accordingly and brought all the other relevant files into alignment with the change.

 ---